What the new overtime regulation means for your church-Updated 11/29/16

 by John Litzler on February 23, 2015 in church law

 Once my wife and I were engaged we decided to attend premarital counseling.
 Years later, my misconceptions about counseling are still prevalent in society.
 I viewed counseling as unnecessary for healthy relationships.
 Inaccurate images from television and movies caused me to believe I should only attend counseling if there was a problem.
 I could not have been more mistaken.
 My then fiancé and I had a wonderful relationship, but I was unaware of how little I knew about how to protect our relationship and keep it flourishing.
-Through premarital counseling, I was... [continue]
+Through premarital counseling, I was encouraged to think about aspects of our relationship I had never... [continue]